agoda-com/Agoda.IoC/README.md

 ## A Unity 3.5 Project?

 Some of the old legacy systems at Agoda run an old version of unity, and this library was originally developed against that.
 These days every thing is moving towards net core, but we still decided to publish the original unity library as well.

+## This is using reflection, isn't that slow?

+Reflection is not slow, it's pretty fast in C# actually.
+Where you will hit problems with relfection and speed is if you are doing thousands or millions of opperations, like in a http request on a busy website, using it at startup like this you are doing very few opperations and only when the applicaiton starts.